jobgardna/jobgardna/README.md

 <h2>🧠 About Me</h2>

 <p>
-I started my journey in <strong>Software Engineering</strong> because I’ve always been fascinated by how technology can create solutions that scale.
-My background in <em>customer experience</em> taught me the value of efficiency, automation, and data—which naturally led me to the world of backend development.
+I started my journey in Data Science because I’m fascinated by how data drives smarter decisions.
+My background in customer experience showed me the power of insights and efficiency, which naturally led me to explore analytics and data-driven solutions.
 </p>

 <p>
-What inspires me most is the ability to build systems that <strong>empower people</strong>, streamline processes, and transform businesses.
-I'm passionate about understanding how things work under the hood, and I love bringing structure and logic to complex problems.
+I’m inspired by building data-driven systems that empower people, streamline processes, and transform businesses.
+I’m passionate about uncovering insights and bringing structure to complex problems.
 </p>

 <p>
-My aim is to <strong>become a world-class backend engineer </strong> by December, and that’s why I want to work on projects that involve:
+I aim to <strong>become a world-class data scientist/engineer </strong> by December, and that’s why I want to work on projects that involve:
 <ul>
   <li>🌐 RESTful APIs and Microservices</li>
   <li>📊 Data pipelines and dashboards</li>